GeeoIO/geeo-javascript/doc/api.md

 <dl>
 <dt><a href="#GeeoWS">GeeoWS</a> ⇐ <code>EventEmitter</code></dt>
-<dd><p>GeeoWS representing a Websocket connection to a Geeo instance.
+<dd><p>GeeoWS helps managing a Websocket connection to a Geeo instance.</p>
-The capabilities of this connection depend on the JWT webtoken passed to connect().
-Some GeeoWS connections allow the use of .view to watch objects, some don&#39;t.
-Some GeeoWS connections allow the move() function, some don&#39;t.
+<p>Some GeeoWS connections allow the use of .view to watch objects, some allow the move() function,
-Some GeeoWS connections allow the creation of POIs or AirBeacons, some don&#39;t.</p>
+some allow the creation of POIs or AirBeacons, but some don&#39;t: it all depends on the capabilities offered by the token used in GeeoWS#connect.</p>
 </dd>
 <dt><a href="#View">View</a> ⇐ <code>EventEmitter</code></dt>
 <dd><p>View contains all the features related to the viewport.